 When it comes to searching, we can notice a difference in the user’s search journey.
 Less mature markets concentrate search volumes on generic keywords and refine their searches progressively, while users in more digitised markets are more likely to search with longer tail keywords.

 A really common mistake is assuming that users typing in similar keywords in another language are going to have the same intent.
-You should make evaluating user intent part of your keyword research and keyword mapping process.
+You should make evaluating user intent part of your international keyword research and keyword mapping process.

 6. Adapt your messaging, UX and payments